-Beazley's investment strategy is developed by reference to an investment risk budget, set annually by the board as part of the overall risk budgeting framework of the business.
+Beazley's investment strategy is developed by reference to an investment risk budget, set annually by the Board as part of the overall risk budgeting framework of the business.
 The Solvency II internal model is used to monitor compliance with the budget, which limits the amount by which our reported annual investment return may deviate from a predetermined target, at the 1 in 10 confidence level.
-In 2020, the permitted deviation was \$150.0m, but ultimately increased to \$180.0m in the second half of the year.
+In 2021, this permitted deviation was set at \$180m (y/e 2020: \$180m).
 Additionally, a limit is specified for the net interest rate sensitivity of assets and liabilities combined and investments are managed to ensure that this limit is not exceeded.